SamuelAlmanza/SamuelAlmanza/README.md

 - 👋 Hi, I’m @SamuelAlmanza
 - 👀 I’m interested in Software Development, Music, and Physical Wellness
 - 🌱 I’m currently learning Python and Django
-- 💞️ I’m looking to collaborate on Python and Django projects
-- 📫 Reach me on LinkedIn or email me at salmanza9449@gmail.com
+- 📫 Reach me on LinkedIn @ https://www.linkedin.com/in/samuelalmanza/ or email me @ salmanza9449@gmail.com

 <!---
 SamuelAlmanza/SamuelAlmanza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.